maierfelix/azula/README.md

 ## Event Dispatching

+The Event Dispatching System should only be used in [OSR](#osr) mode.
+Event Dispatching allows to manually send events to the GUI, such as mouse gestures or key events.

 ### Window.prototype.dispatchMouseEvent

-The *dispatchXEvent* system should only be used in [OSR](#osr) mode.
-It allows to manually send events, such as mouse gestures or key events to the GUI.

 | Name | Type | Description |
 | :--- | :--- | :--- |